Sun Devil Volleyball Rings the Bell

 Game themes

 First things first: Always know the theme of the game.
-On Mondays, we wear maroon; on Fridays, we wear gold.
+On Mondays, we wear maroon.
+On Fridays, we wear gold.
 For baseball games on Fridays, we wear black.
 Other games have special themes, like whiteouts, blackouts or maroon monsoons.

 The easiest way to find out the theme of each game is to check the game schedule page ahead of time.
 When in doubt, any ASU shirt will work.
-Don’t have any gear?
-Head to Sparky’s Stadium Shop.

-Get your Sun Devil gear
+Get Sun Devil gear

 Fans with rally towels at Sun Devil sporting event